Honda radio code: How to get a Honda Radio Code For Free

 3) Enter the Honda radio code on the radio station buttons.
 If you enter the right code, the radio will operate properly.

-To avoid losing the radio code in the future, use a jumper pack and adapter cable to retain power to the PCM and all internal computers.
+To avoid losing the radio code in the future, use a jumper pack and adapter cable to retain the power to the PCM and all internal computers.
 Buy the Solar ESA30 OBD memory saver cable.

 Solar ESA30 OBDII Memory Saver Cable

 Next, remove the negative battery cable and set it aside.
-Then remove the positive battery cable and insert it into a plastic, leather, or rubber non-conductive item.
+Then, remove the positive battery cable and insert it into a plastic, leather, or rubber non-conductive item.
 This positive battery lead is LIVE and will short to any metal surface, so you MUST insulate it.
 But open a pop bottle, shove the terminal into it and tape it in place with electrical tape.
 OR, insert it into a leather glove and tape the glove closed.
 Then move the cable away from the battery while you remove and replace the battery.

 Jumper pack